hopsoft/universalid/docs/use_cases.md

 - **Version Control of Design Files**
 Serialize design artifacts for version control in graphic design and CAD applications.

----
+> [!NOTE]

-_As you can see, Universal ID supports creative solutions that will help you improve efficiency, reliability, and even the end-user experience._
+> _As you can see, Universal ID supports creative solutions that will help you improve efficiency, reliability, and even the end-user experience._